-^{} Centre for Investigative Psychology, University of Liverpool, Liverpool, UK, L69 7ZA.
-E-mail: canter@liverpool.ac.uk
+David Canter, Centre for Investigative Psychology, University of Liverpool, Liverpool, UK, L69 7ZA.
+Telephone: +44 (0) 151-794-3910, Facsimile +44 (0) 151-794-3938, e-mail: canter@liv.ac.uk

 I am grateful to Brent Snook and to Susan Giles for preparing the data for analysis and for helping in the preparation of this paper.
 I am also grateful to Duncan McAndrew for assisting with the data analyses and the identification of key variables.